-Harlem’s history in the 1960s and 70s was one of violence and loss: the Harlem Riot of 1964 claimed the life of an unarmed black teenager; Nation of Islam members assassinated Malcolm X, and riots again rocked Harlem’s streets following Martin Luther King Jr.’s death in 1968.
-Many in Harlem responded by moving out in droves – in what some would call an exodus.
+Harlem’s history in the 1960s and 1970s was one of violence and loss: the Harlem Riot of 1964 claimed the life of an unarmed black teenager; Nation of Islam members assassinated Malcolm X, and riots again rocked Harlem’s streets following Martin Luther King Jr.’s death in 1968.
+Many in Harlem responded by moving out in droves in what some would call an exodus.

 “Since 1970, an exodus of residents has left behind the poor, the uneducated, the unemployed.
 Nearly two-thirds of the households have incomes below $10,000 a year.
 In a community with one of the highest crime rates in the city, garbage-strewn vacant lots and tumbledown tenements, many of them abandoned and sealed, contribute to the sense of danger and desolation that pervades much of the area.”

-Want more New York?
+Want more vintage New York?
 Check out our galleries of 1969 in New York and staggering photos of the New York subways in the 1980s.